Maphoz/BioGaze/README.md

 ### Development and Testing

-BioGaze was developed and refined in collaboration with the University of Bologna's BioLab, using the (BioLab benchmark)[https://biolab.csr.unibo.it/fvcongoing/UI/Form/BenchmarkAreas/BenchmarkAreaFICV.aspx] to develop and validate its methods.
-Final testing was conducted on the (TONO dataset)[https://miatbiolab.csr.unibo.it/tono-synthetic-dataset/], enabling the software to be optimized for high performance on a diverse set of facial images.
+BioGaze was developed and refined in collaboration with the University of Bologna's BioLab, using the [BioLab benchmark](https://biolab.csr.unibo.it/fvcongoing/UI/Form/BenchmarkAreas/BenchmarkAreaFICV.aspx) to develop and validate its methods.
+Final testing was conducted on the [TONO dataset](https://miatbiolab.csr.unibo.it/tono-synthetic-dataset/), enabling the software to be optimized for high performance on a diverse set of facial images.

 This open-source project aims to provide a robust, accessible tool for professionals and researchers seeking an automated solution for face image quality analysis and compliance verification.
 With its rigorous approach and AI-enhanced functionalities, BioGaze sets a new standard in face image compliance assessment.